Jekyll One

 }

-This data has been automatically generated by the HTML generator engine of Jekyll using the SEO plugin.
-In this case the plugin J1 SEO Tags was used for J1 Theme.
+This data was generated automatically by the Jekyll engine using an SEO plugin - in this case the J1 SEO Tags plugin shipped with J1 Theme.

-Using the plugins available for Jekyll, no need anymore to manually add data or code.
-The plugin ensures that for all available web pages of a site, the proper data for JSON-LD is generated and injected into the resulting HTML pages.
+With the plugins shipped for Jekyll, you no longer have to add SEO data or code by hand.
+The plugin makes sure that for every page of your site the correct JSON-LD data is generated and put into the HTML output automatically.

-For the J1 Theme, the plugin J1 SEO Tags generates and injects JSON-LD data.
-The plugin does a lot more as the name J1 SEO Tags implies: a full set of HTML tags generated and injected for:
+For J1 Theme, the plugin J1 SEO Tags generates and injects the JSON-LD data.
+Despite its name, the plugin does much more than only SEO tags: it generates and injects a full set of HTML tags for:

 template_source_folder: _data/templates